Get a Quote

 Discover the best choice for durable, energy-efficient windows: Toughened Vacuum Glass or Safety Filmed Vacuum Glass.
 Pros, cons, and expert insights included!

-Comparing Toughened vs. Safety Filmed Vacuum Glass for Energy-Efficient Windows
+Comparing Toughened Vacuum Glass with Safety Filmed Vacuum Glass for Energy-Efficient Windows

 Vacuum insulated glass units (VIGs) are a type of window that is becoming increasingly popular due to their superior energy efficiency.
 VIGs are made up of two panes of glass that are separated by a vacuum, which helps to prevent heat transfer from the inside to the outside and vice versa.
 However, VIGs can be more susceptible to breakage than traditional windows.
 This is because the vacuum inside the unit applies stress on the glass, causing it to crack or shatter if it is struck by a hard object.